 To learn more, contact Majia at: majia@EmbodiAliveness.com

 Majia has a master's in psychology and doctoral research in the field of Creative Emergence.
-Majia's education also spans to include masters level certification in Psychedelic Somatic Interactional Psychotherapy (PSI), along with training and certification in Psychobiological Approach to Couple Therapy (PACT), Intensive Trauma Response Therapy (ITR), Tension and Stress Releasing Exercises (TRE), Interpersonal Neurobiology (IPNB), Somatic Experiencing (SE), PULSE Mediation, Safe & Sound Protocol (SSP), BodyWay(c) Coaching, Leadership and Team Development, Strategic Business Management, Eating Disorder treatment and more.
+Majia's education also spans to include masters and instructor's level certification in Psychedelic Somatic Interactional Psychotherapy (PSI), along with training and certification in Psychobiological Approach to Couple Therapy (PACT), Intensive Trauma Response Therapy (ITR), Tension and Stress Releasing Exercises (TRE), Interpersonal Neurobiology (IPNB), Somatic Experiencing (SE), PULSE Mediation, Safe & Sound Protocol (SSP), BodyWay(c) Coaching, Leadership and Team Development, Strategic Business Management, Eating Disorder treatment and more.

 Carl Jung once said, "Creativity is instinct."